Gasoid/merge-bot/README.md

 - `!update`: updates the branch from destination branch (e.g. master) changes

 ### Use-cases
-Given a lot of repos,  therefore we require to set up various rules for each of them.
+- Given a lot of repos,  therefore we require to set up various rules for each of them.
 It is complicated and tedious to run as many bot instances as teams.
 The Merge-bot checks whether MRs meet rules of the repository (.mrbot.yaml file).
 Owner of repo can create his own set of rules.

+- Opensource solution to get premium features

 ## Installation
 The Bot could be run within your infrastructure as container.